klog

 If a tag appears in the overall summary of the records, then all entries of that record are counted.
 If a tag appears in the summary of an individual entry, then only that entry is counted.

-If you use tags with values and want to see a fine-granular breakdown, use the --value flag.
+If you use tags with values and want to see a fine-granular breakdown, use the --values flag.
 To see how many matching entries there are per tag, you can use --count.

 Filtering records